kaniini/ecdsatool/README.md

 primitives for patching ECDSA challenge support into pre-existing clients and daemons.

+Also a modified version of the Irssi `cap_sasl.pl` script is included, which uses `ecdsatool` to do the authentication, because Perl is hopeless and doesn't have a working ECDSA implementation.
+Use the `ECDSA-NIST256P-CHALLENGE` mechanism with `/sasl set`.

 ## how to use the tool?

 First, lets create a keypair, and store it in `/home/nenolod/irc.pem`: